David Kahler: Life and career

 Over the next decades, Kahler Slater was involved in a number of projects, the most significant being the first extension to the Milwaukee Art Museum in 1975, the Haggerty Museum of Art building on the campus of Marquette University, which Kahler took over from O'Neil Ford after his death in 1982, and the renovation of the Wisconsin State Capitol.

 While Thomas Slater left the firm in 1996, Kahler undertook another major project: the Milwaukee Art Museum’s Quadracci Pavilion, which he helped design in collaboration with Spanish architect Santiago Calatrava.
 Following the completion of the building in 2001, Kahler left Milwaukee to start a consulting firm and relocated to Pittsboro, North Carolina.

 In the 1950s, Kahler took up photography, focusing on the subject of railroad towns after encountering the work of O. Winston Link.
-The Center for Railroad Photography & Art, of which Kahler has been a board member since 1997, held a retrospective of a hundred of his works in association with the Grohmann Museum in 2021.
+The Center for Railroad Photography & Art, of which Kahler was a board member from 1997 until his death, held a retrospective of a hundred of his works in association with the Grohmann Museum in 2021.
 The show was presented at the O. Winston Link Museum in Roanoke, Virginia, in 2023.

+Kahler died on April 14, 2026, at the age of 89.